 2012 Summer Institute Agenda

-This educator training project is generously underwritten by the Max M. Kaplan Teacher Education Fund; the Lea K. Weems Memorial Scholarship Fund; Fund for Educators, in honor of Stefi Altman; and the Chevra Kadisha Holocaust Studies Scholarship Fund; with special thanks to United Airlines, the official airline of Holocaust Museum Houston; and is presented with appreciation to the Conference on Jewish Material Claims Against Germany (Claims Conference) for supporting this educator training program.
+Humanities and is generously underwritten by the Max M. Kaplan Teacher Education Fund; the Lea K. Weems Memorial Scholarship Fund; Fund for Educators, in honor of Stefi Altman; and the Chevra Kadisha Holocaust Studies Scholarship Fund; with special thanks to United Airlines, the official airline of Holocaust Museum Houston.
+It is presented with appreciation to the Conference on Jewish Material Claims Against Germany (Claims Conference) for supporting this educator training program.
 Through recovering the assets of the victims of the Holocaust, the Claims Conference enables organizations around the world to provide education about the Shoah and to preserve the memory of those who perished.

 Avrohm Wisenberg Classroom, Morgan Family Center, Holocaust Museum Houston